-Mark Edlund is a senior research scientist with more than 15 years’ experience in mental health and addictions health services research.
-He is also a practicing psychiatrist, seeing mainly patients with comorbid mental disorders, substance use disorders, and chronic pain.
-He was a fellow in the National Institutes of Health (NIH)-funded Medical Scientist Training Program at the University of Michigan, where he received his MD and a PhD in Health Services Organization and Policy.
-He also completed a psychiatry residency and a health services research fellowship at the University of California, Los Angeles Neuropsychiatric Institute.
+Mark Edlund is a senior research scientist with more than 15 years of experience in mental health and addiction health services research.
+He is also a practicing psychiatrist, and his research interests are primarily driven by questions and issues he encounters in clinical practice.
+These interests focus on the intersection of chronic pain, opioid use, and mental health and substance use disorders.
+To investigate these issues, he uses randomized clinical trials, primary data collection (both quantitative and qualitative), secondary data analysis, and systematic reviews.
+He was a fellow in the National Institutes of Health (NIH)-funded Medical Scientist Training Program at the University of Michigan, where he received his MD and a PhD in health services organization and policy.
+He subsequently completed a psychiatry residency and a health services research fellowship at the University of California, Los Angeles Neuropsychiatric Institute.